 The system response times also improve with edge machine learning since the data is processed locally in the algorithms that are stored on a hardware device.
 Along with improving response times and security vulnerabilities associated with the Cloud, edge machine learning also solves resource constraints, computing power, and memory issues.

-Machine learning is constantly evolving to offer more accurate predictions and identify the key trends faster.
+Machine learning is constantly evolving to offer more accurate predictions and identify key trends faster.

 Edge machine learning is beginning to matter more now because:

 Edge machine learning, although new technology, shows promise of becoming essential for next-gen solutions.
-It is an exciting technology that improves predictive capabilities and performance by processing data and sending out notifications in real-time, thereby improving responsiveness.
-It is only a matter of time before edge machine learning also becomes a mainstream technology and a part of our everyday lives.
+It is an exciting technology that improves predictive capabilities and performance by processing data and sending notifications in real time, thereby improving responsiveness.
+It is only a matter of time before edge machine learning becomes a mainstream technology and a part of our everyday lives.